Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 The complexity increases significantly for chains with dozens or hundreds of points of sale, each with local contracts and different operators.

-Retail operates in a particularly complex environment: multiple points of sale, different operators across regions, decentralized contracts, and large volumes of mandatory documentation.
+Retail operates in a particularly complex environment: multiple points of sale, different operators across regions, decentralised contracts and large volumes of mandatory documentation.

 A general ERP system is not designed to handle this level of complexity.
 Retail requires a dedicated solution that enables: